-Towards the end of 2019 Coaltown set on its first expedition to visit one of the world's most renowned and upcoming specialty coffee origins, Uganda.
-With the ambition to bridge the gap between farmer and roaster, by buying direct with full traceability and paying fairly to provide the support and much-needed funds to these skilled farmers and families.
+Towards the end of 2019, Coaltown set on its first expedition to visit one of the world's most renowned and upcoming specialty coffee origins, Uganda, with the ambition to bridge the gap between farmer and roaster by buying direct with full traceability and paying fairly to provide the support and much-needed funds to these skilled farmers and families.
 The purpose of this trip was to source a number of key coffees to introduce later this year, with a level of detail and knowledge about the farm you can’t achieve without visiting for yourself.

-Rhys and I set off from the roastery in Ammanford on what would be a 24-hour journey towards the African equator, involving three flights and plenty of cross country travel until we reached our first destination on the west of Uganda and the base of the Rwenzori mountains overlooking the Queen Elizabeth National Park.
+Rhys and I set off from the roastery in Ammanford on what would be a 24-hour journey towards the African equator, involving three flights and plenty of cross-country travel until we reached our first destination on the west of Uganda and the base of the Rwenzori mountains overlooking the Queen Elizabeth National Park.
 Here we found some much-needed rest to set us up for the expedition through the mountains at the crack of dawn the next day.

-The Mountains of Rwenzori sometimes referred to as the ‘Mountains of the Moon’, span 120km along the Ugandan border with the Democratic Republic of the Congo.
+The Mountains of Rwenzori, sometimes referred to as the ‘Mountains of the Moon’, span 120km along the Ugandan border with the Democratic Republic of the Congo.
 The high altitude, fertile soil, and tropical weather conditions make it ideal for growing Arabica beans.
-Rwenzori is a historically natural process area, with 95% of the coffee being processed this way at washing stations.
+Rwenzori is historically a natural process area, with 95% of the coffee being processed this way at washing stations.

-Our first destination the following day was the Kisinga washing station operated by Jonny Rowland of Argi-Evolve.
+Our first destination the following day was the Kisinga washing station, operated by Jonny Rowland of Argi-Evolve.
 Originally a farmer from the UK, Jonny’s vision of improving the farming in Africa evolved during a break from his studies in Uganda.
 Agri-evolve’s aim is to develop an organisation run by Ugandan people, but with input from students and experts from the UK, who can advise and assist farmers in creating sustainable operations.
-They are committed to returning 60% of all profit to community and agricultural projects within the area such as the Community Action Initiative.
-Jonny and his business partner have been working and developing in Rwenzori since 2016, and have continued to be a success.
+They are committed to returning 60% of all profit to community and agricultural projects within the area, such as the Community Action Initiative.
+Jonny and his business partner have been working and developing in Rwenzori since 2016, and have continued to be successful.
 They have a busy two crop year, once between April and May, and then once again between November and December.

-Given their proximity to the equator, their April-May crop is larger, resulting in a 60% rain crop in April and a 40% fly crop in November.
+Given their proximity to the equator, their April – May crop is larger, resulting in a 60% rain crop in April and a 40% fly crop in November.
 As a result, their quality and volume are higher than the crops that would be found in other areas such as Mount Elgon.
 Jonny works by visiting smaller hulling stations, searching for better quality products, where moisture levels would be lower.

 After looking around this impressive station we ventured further into the mountains to visit a number of farms that were supported by Argi-Evolve.
 Home to the Bakonzo Tribe, coffee is the main farming focus in the Rwenzori region, but beans, maize, and groundnuts are also produced for additional income.
 The coffee crop allows for a steady, dependable income for the farmers, with the work generally done by hand over 2 acres.